 When frustration builds, it feels awful.
 We sense the tension in our body, and we’ve read that stuffing stress is not good for our health.
-If we get it off our chest, we’ll feel better, says another anger management myth.
+If we get it off our chest, we’ll feel better, says another one of the anger management myths.

 This lie justifies telling someone off: they deserved it, we didn’t, and this will shut them down so their vile injustice stops.
 Some therapists suggest that we take out our outrage on a pillow or punching bag so we don’t hurt anyone or ourselves.
 It’s a bad strategy and terrible advice.